google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

   console.log(device.name);
   // Indicates whether or not the device is paired with the system. console.log(device.paired);
-  // UUIDs of protocols, profiles and services advertised by the device. console.log(device.uuids);
+  // Filtered UUIDs of GATT services the website origin has access to. console.log(device.uuids);

-  // Attempts to connect to GATT Remote Server. return device.connectGATT();
+  // Attempts to connect to remote GATT Server. return device.connectGATT();
 })
 .then(server => {...})